MishraShikhar/OCVS/OCVS/MigratingOnPremtoOCI.md

     ![](./images/Lab300/300_24.png " ")

-- Visit some website on the browser and the confirm that you have internet access.
+- Visit any website on the browser and confirm that you have internet access.